elifesciences/elife-continuum-documentation/file_naming_spec.md

 ###### `<p-id>`

 This is the eLife id (`<article-id pub-id-type="publisher-id">`), and is the numerical digit that is used to make up part of the DOI for an article (`<article-id pub-id-type="doi">`).
 For example an eLife article with the following DOI `/10.7554/eLife.06659` will have a p-id of `06659`.
+The <article-id pub-id-type="publisher-id"> in the xml is updated when new versions are published.
+IAN!!!
+NEED TO TALK ABOUT THIS!!

 ###### `<status>`